Devansh3712/cmc-py/README.md

 ```

 ### Wrapper
-`py-cmc` library can be used to fetch data for the following:
+`cmc-py` library can be used to fetch data for the following:
 - `CryptoCurrencies`
 ```python
 import json